Split-kl and PAC-Bayes-split-kl Inequalities for Ternary Random Variables: Experiments

 Figure~\ref{fig:Avg-2Sqn-Ex-IP} compares the PAC-Bayes-Unexpected-Bernstein bound $\PBUB$ and the PAC-Bayes-split-$\kl$ bound $\PBSkl$ with excess losses and informed priors.
-The ternary random variable in this setup takes a value in $\{-1,0,1\}$ and we select $\mu$ to be the middle value $0$.
-Since the PAC-Bayes-$\kl$ bound $\PBkl$ is one of the tightest known generalization bounds, we take $\PBkl$ with informed priors as a baseline.
+The ternary random variables in this setup take values in $\{-1,0,1\}$, and we select $\mu$ to be the middle value $0$.
+Since the PAC-Bayes-$\kl$ bound ($\PBkl$) is one of the tightest known generalization bounds, we take $\PBkl$ with informed priors as a baseline.
 The details on bound calculation and optimization are provided in Appendix~\ref{app:sec:LC}.
+In this experiment all the three bounds, $\PBkl$, $\PBUB$, and $\PBSkl$ performed comparably.
+We believe that the reason is that with informed priors the $\KL(\rho\|\pi)$ term is small.
+From the relaxation of the $\PBkl$ bound in equation \eqref{eq:pbkl-relaxed}, we observe that a small $\KL(\rho\|\pi)$ term implies smaller difference between fast and slow convergence rates, and thus smaller advantage to bounding the excess loss instead of the raw loss.
+In other words, we believe that the effect of using informed priors dominates the effect of using excess losses.
+We note that in order to use excess losses we need to train the reference hypothesis $h^*$ on part of the data and, therefore, training an informed prior on the same data comes at no extra cost.